Are you getting enough (or too much) salt?

 - At very-low sodium levels (less than 1.5g per 2000 calories) it appears we find foods less palatable, and we eat less of them (or perhaps a very low fat low salt plant-based diet).

 - Foods with a higher salt content above about four or 5 g per 2000 calories provide us with enough sodium to satisfy our appetite.

-So, it appears prudent to get at least 3 g for women and 4 g of salt per day for men to manage your cravings and reduce your risk of overeating.
+So, it appears prudent to get at least 3 g for women and 4 g of salt per day for men to manage their cravings and reduce their risk of overeating.

 If you are craving salt, there is no harm in adding ‘salt to taste’.
 Your appetite for salt is usually a pretty good guide.

 If you are active or working outside in the heat, you might need to pay attention to ensure you get enough.

 However, if you consume too much, you will find your thirst increases, and you’ll end up peering it out.

 A very high salt intake can cause diarrhea as your body makes sure it gets rid of the salt, so there’s no point in overdoing it.

 We’re getting less sodium in our food these days

 The chart below (data from the USDA Economic Research Service) shows how the sodium levels in our food have declined during the same time that our obesity rates have escalated.